Anton Allemann

-Early life and career
+Early life and club career

 Allemann came to London in 1959 as part of his training as a watchmaker.
 FA regulations meant that he could not play for a professional club so he joined Hayes FC making a total of 15 appearances and scoring 4 goals.
 In 1961, he joined Italian side A.C.
 Mantova, and later played for PSV Eindhoven in the Netherlands, and 1.
 FC Nürnberg in Germany, before returning home to Switzerland in 1966 to play for Grasshopper-Club Zürich.

+International career

 At the international level, Allemann played 27 times for the Swiss national team, and scored nine international goals.
 He made his national-team debut in a friendly match against Sweden in 1958, and was a member of Switzerland's 1962 FIFA World Cup squad.
 He played his last international match in June 1966, where he scored the qualification goal but he was omitted from Switzerland's World Cup squad the same year.

+Personal life

+Death

 Allemann died 3 August 2008, aged 72, after suffering a heart attack.